LogtalkDotOrg/logtalk3/examples/figures/NOTES.md

 Prolog III.)".

-Note that the use of the `dif` library limits the backend Prolog systems that can be used to run this example to B-Prolog, ECLiPSe, SICStus PRolog, Scryer Prolog, SWI-Prolog, XSB, and YAP.
+Note that the use of the `dif` library limits the backend Prolog systems that can be used to run this example to B-Prolog, ECLiPSe, LVM, SICStus Prolog, Scryer Prolog, SWI-Prolog, XSB, and YAP.